 - it is expensive

-The Ace Gliger also called the training ball.
+The Ace Glider also called the training ball.
 But don’t let that fool you into thinking that means it is of low quality.
-It is machine stitched, That is to say it is mass-produced and has a nylon interior.
+It is machine stitched, That is to say, it is mass-produced and has a nylon interior.
 Therefore making the ball durable as you practice and do your daily drills.
 It also has a butyl bladder and is polyurethane so that it will stay inflated longer.
 Lastly, it has a great design and I’m sure kids would absolutely love to have this ball.